Round Rock High School

 Round Rock High School is a public high school located in Round Rock, Texas, a suburb of North Austin.
 Founded in 1867, it is the oldest high school in the Round Rock Independent School District.
 As of 2021, it is the largest high school in the Greater Austin area by student enrollment.

 Round Rock High School is designated by the UIL as a 6A school.

 Extracurricular activities

 Round Rock received national attention for its 1994-95 yearbook, believed to be the first ever released in CD-ROM format.
 The yearbook contained 2,000 photographs, 25 minutes of video and 20 minutes of audio material.

 In 1996–97, the baseball team won the 5A state championship, defeating Lubbock Monterey by a score of 7–1 in the tournament final.

 The Computer Science team won the 5A State Championship in 1998.

+The Round Rock Swim & Dive team has made it to the State Championship meet 14 times since 2008.
+The Men and Women's swim teams are the most decorated athletic teams at Round Rock High School, and they routinely produce college recruits each year.

-The Round Rock Dragon Band is a musical ensemble made up of wind and percussion instruments.
+The Round Rock Dragon Band and Color Guard is a musical ensemble made up of wind and percussion instruments.
 The Dragon Band marched in the 2015 Rose parade.
-The band has also attended 5 BOA Grand Nationals marching competitions:
+The band has also attended 6 BOA Grand Nationals marching competitions: